 Some ecological factors that might potentially influence intestinal parasite loads in the Asian elephant (Elephas maximus Linn.) were investigated in the Nilgiris, southern India.
 Fresh dung samples from identified animals were analysed, and the number of eggs/g of dung used as an index of parasite load.
 Comparisons across seasons and habitats revealed that parasite loads were significantly higher during the dry season than the wet season, but were not different between the dry-deciduous and dry-thorn forests in either season.
 After accounting for the effect of age on body condition, there was no correlation between body condition, assessed visually using morphological criteria, and parasite load in either season.
 Individuals of different elephant herds were not characterized by distinct parasite communities in either season.
 When intra-individual variation was examined, samples collected from the same individual within a day differed significantly in egg densities, while the temporal variation over several weeks or months (within a season) was much less.
 Egg densities within dung piles were uniform, enabling a simpler collection method henceforth.

-pp 529-537 Articles
+pp 529-537 September 2002 Articles

+Adult males and females of the seasonally breeding lizardCalotes versicolor were subjected to various social situations under semi-natural conditions to explain the role of socio-sexual factors in gonadal recrudescence.
+They were grouped as: (i) males and females, (ii) males and females separated by a wire mesh, (iii) same sex groups of males or females, (iv) castrated males with intact females and (v) ovariectomized (OvX) females with intact males from postbreeding to breeding phase.
 Specimens collected from the wild during breeding season served as the control group.
 Plasma sex steroid levels (testosterone in male and 17β-estradiol in female), spermatogenetic activity and vitellogenesis were the criteria to judge gonadal recrudescence.
 In intact males and females that were kept together, gonadal recrudescence and plasma sex steroids levels were comparable to those in wild-caught individuals.
 Gonadal recrudescence was at its least in all male and all female groups, and plasma sex steroids were at basal levels.
 Association with OvX females initiated testicular recrudescence but spermatogenetic activity progressed only up to the spermatid stage while males separated from females by wire mesh showed spermatogenetic activity for a shorter period.
 Females grouped with castrated males and those separated from males by wire mesh produced vitellogenic follicles.
 However, the total number and diameter of vitellogenic follicles, and plasma estradiol levels were lower than in the females grouped with intact males.
 The findings indicate that association with members of the opposite sex with progressively rising titers of sex steroids is crucial in both initiating and sustaining gonadal recrudescence in the lizard.
 Thus, members of the opposite sex mutually regulate gonadal recrudescence in theC. versicolor.

 pp 539-551 September 2002 Review

 Sleep and wakefulness are instinctive behaviours that are present across the animal species.
 Rapid eye movement (REM) sleep is a unique biological phenomenon expressed during sleep.
 It evolved about 300 million years ago and is noticed in the more evolved animal species.
 Although it has been objectively identified in its present characteristic form about half a century ago, the mechanics of how REM is generated, and what happens upon its loss are not known.
 Nevertheless, extensive research has shown that norepinephrine plays a crucial role in its regulation.
 The present knowledge that has been reviewed in this manuscript suggests that neurons in the brain stem are responsible for controlling this state and presence of excess norepinephrine in the brain does not allow its generation.
 Furthermore, REM sleep loss increases levels of norepinephrine in the brain that affects several factors including an increase in Na-K ATPase activity.
 It has been argued that such increased norepinephrine is ultimately responsible for REM sleep deprivation, associated disturbances in at least some of the physiological conditions leading to alteration in behavioural expression and settling into pathological conditions.